julelang/jule/README.md

 ## Our Mission

-Our motivation is to develop a reliable and safe programming language that focuses on systems programming.
-While doing this, we do not want to compromise too much on performance.
-We want to create a balanced language by keeping cost to minimum for safety.
-However, even though we create a new language, we do not want to ignore the popular C and C++ languages ​​that are frequently used in system programming.
-Therefore we aimed to provide good interoperability support for these languages.
+The mission is to develop a reliable and safe programming language that focuses on systems programming.
+While doing this, performance should not be compromised too much.
+Jule should be a balanced language that keeping the cost to a minimum for safety purposes.
+Even if it is a new language design, the popular C and C++ languages, which are frequently used in system programming, should not be ignored.
+Therefore, good interoperability support should be provided for these languages.

 To be safe, Jule should adopt approaches that serve the purpose in a balanced way, rather than having a design that contains a lot of complexity in the language.
 It should be a language that is significantly safe as well as being satisfactorily efficient and performant for developers.